Mahavir JayantiBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 In his spiritual advancement, Mahavir envisioned both men and women are on an equal footing, therefore giving way for renunciation and liberation that attracted women as well.

 Branches of Jainism

-After a few centuries of Mahavir’s nirvana, Jain religious order (Sangha) grew more complex affecting the original doctrines as preached by the Tirthankaras.
+After a few centuries of Mahavir’s nirvana, the Jain religious order (Sangha) grew more complex affecting the original doctrines as preached by the Tirthankaras.
 New or later generations saw the introduction of ritualistic complexities which almost did place Mahavir and other Tirthankars on the throne of Hindu deities.

-A majority of the Svetambaras are idol worshippers i.e murtipujak, they make devotional puja in temples, worship images or idols of Tirthankaras and important Jain goddesses.
-20th-century Jain writer, Malvaniya hypothesized that movement against idol worship may be the impact of Islam on Jainism, but later scholarship states that the subtraditions was because of internal dispute and debate on the principle of (non-violence).
-The new movements argued that the construction of temples or making of idols and images, as well as the rituals hurt and kill small creatures and microscopic life forms living in soil, wood and other materials.
+A majority of the Svetambaras are idol worshippers i.e murtipujak, they make devotional puja in temples, and worship images or idols of Tirthankaras and important Jain goddesses.
+20th-century Jain writer, Malvaniya hypothesized that the movement against idol worship may be the impact of Islam on Jainism, but later scholarship states that the subtraditions were because of internal dispute and debate on the principle of (non-violence).
+The new movements argued that the construction of temples or making of idols and images, as well as the rituals, hurt and kill small creatures and microscopic life forms living in soil, wood and other materials.
 Thus, it is against their core principle of non-violence.

 Prayer of Jain religion – Mahavir Jayanti

 Every day, early morning Jains bow their heads and say their universal prayer, also known as Navkar-mantra.
 All good work, events along with regular days also start with this prayer of salutation and worship.

 Namo Arihantanam: – I bow to the enlightened souls

 Namo Siddhanam: – I bow to the liberated souls

 Namo Ayariyanam: – I bow to religious leaders